electronicWaifu/SwatchBook/README.md

 # SwatchBook
 hexcode based digital color management tool for Android.

-enhance precision and uniformity in graphics processing workflows. organize and bookmatch color in hexadecimal format [i.e. #000000]. pick colors from images, save swatches to a viewable gallery, and transfer data between aplications.
+enhance precision and uniformity in graphics processing workflows. organize and bookmatch color in hexadecimal format [i.e. #000000]. pick colors from images, save swatches to a viewable gallery, and transfer data between applications.

 feature: toggle between text and thumbnail display